Theawmaster/Predict-Airbnb-Prices/README.md

 4. Support Vector Regression
 5. Random Forest Regression

+## Challenges
+- Conflict due to different schedule amongst team members
+- Time management due to each one of us has our own commitment for other work
+- Miscommunication

+## How did we encounter them
+- For the first and second challenge, we had created a google calendar amongst our group so that it provide us an overview of each of the team member schedule.
+From there we are able to do conflict management by finding a common time slot or opt for a decentralized approach in ensuring we get certain task assigned to every member done by each deadline.
+Since we opt for the second one we had a meeting minutes to everyone of the member accountable.
+This ensure that everyone accomplish the task set for them before the meeting
+- For the third concern, besides just using telegram a virtual platform, it is better to hold physical meet up to address some concerns.

 ## Conclusion

 - Linear Regression, Decision Tree Regression & Support Vector Regression do not fit into our analysis due to low performance metrics